 In 2014, in collaboration with a partner organization, Ms. Wahidy embarked on an unprecedented two-year project grounded in novel research on the History of Photography in Afghanistan as well as a well-designed intermediate-to-advanced level photography training program for 62 photographers from six provinces of Afghanistan.
 The project was expected to be implemented in four milestones.
 However, Ms. Wahidy had to report to the donor and, thus, cease the project due to several challenges during its last milestone, as she inexorably experienced, among many, gender stereotypes and organizational corruption from the partner organization.

-Facing relentless challenges during this project and realizing a genuine need for a committed and transparent organization dedicated to photography, Ms. Wahidy took a bold and fearless decision to rather set up an independent organization that would better serve her long-term goals and the dream of affecting change in the society.
-Thus, Ms. Wahidy along with the generous support of the Afghan Pulitzer Winner, Massoud Hossaini, and Kim Stinson founded Afghanistan Photographers Association.
+Facing relentless challenges during this project and therefore realizing a genuine need for a committed and transparent organization dedicated to photography, Ms. Wahidy took a fundamental and fearless decision to establish an independent organization that would better serve her long-term goals and the dream of affecting change in the society.
+Thus, Ms. Wahidy founded Afghanistan Photographers Association with the support of an Afghan photographer (who wishes to remain anonymous) and Kim Stinson, a Canadian-based photographer.

 It is also worth mentioning that Ms. Wahidy’s strong commitment to service and to the values that helped the photography terrain in Afghanistan earned her the Premier’s Award for Creative Arts and Design, from Colleges Ontario in Canada in 2016.